 Scrape Google Maps Reviews Using Python

-In this blog, we will scrape Google Maps Reviews using Python and its libraries - Beautiful Soup and Requests.
+Customer Reviews are one of the most important entities for judging the reputation of any business.
+It provides valuable insights into the services offered by the business and the overall sentiment of its customers.
+In this article, we will scrape Google Maps Reviews using Python and its libraries - Beautiful Soup and Requests.

 Data Analysis – The review data can be used for various research purposes such as sentimental analysis, consumer behavior, etc.

-Reputation Management – Monitoring or analyzing the negative reviews left by your customers helps you identify the weakness in your product and allows you to solve problems your customers face.
+Reputation Management – Monitoring or analyzing the negative reviews left by your customers helps you identify the weaknesses in your product and allows you to solve problems your customers face.

 In this blog, we will design a Python script to scrape the top 10 Google Reviews, including location information, user details, and much more.
-Additionally, I will also demonstrate a method to easily extract reviews beyond the top 10 results.
+Additionally, I will also demonstrate a method to extract reviews beyond the top 10 results easily.

 The Google Maps Reviews scraping is divided into two parts: